Policy last updated

 Moderation of student data

-School staff are recommended to meet in teams to discuss and the collected data and evidence to decide a student’s place in the NCCD.
+School staff are encouraged to meet in teams to discuss and the collected data.
+This practice ensures that the NCCD data submitted is accurate and consistent.

-A professional learning is available on the NCCD portal to support school teams to engage in moderation discussions.
+A professional learning is available on the NCCD Portal to support school teams to engage in moderation discussions.

 Professional learning